Vasectomy is a simple, highly effective and safe operation for male sterilisation.

 Vasectomy is one of the most effective forms of contraception.
 The failure rate is less than 1%.
 There is a very small risk of contraceptive failure due to the tubes rejoining naturally and this is most likely to occur within the first 2 months following the procedure.

 There will be sperm present in the vas tubes after the operation and it may take 20 or more ejaculations to clear.
-We recommend waiting 2 months after a vasectomy to get a test to check there is no more sperm in the semen.
+We recommend regular ejaculation ( 3-4 times per week) and 3 months after a vasectomy to get a test to check there is no more sperm in the semen.
 It is a time period, as well as frequency of ejaculation which helps flush the sperm out of the system.

-If semen analysis test is clear, it is ok to start having unprotected sex, but not before.
-The doctor will tell you when the semen has “passed” the test.
+If semen analysis test is clear, it is ok to start having unprotected sex, but you need to get the all clear before you stop using other contraception.
+We will tell you when the semen has “passed” the test.
 You should not have unprotected sexual intercourse until the doctor has told you that it is ok to do so, otherwise unplanned pregnancy may occur, even after having had a vasectomy.

 What is involved in the vasectomy operation?

-Vasectomy is a simple operation and can be done using local anaesthetic (awake) or intravenous sedation (twilight sedation).
-We recommend that you have intravenous sedation, as it is safe, and makes you more comfortable and relaxed during the procedure.
+Vasectomy is a simple operation and can be done using local anaesthetic (awake) or intravenous sedation or inhaled ( using the “green whistle”).
+Inhaled or intravenous sedation, will enable you to be more comfortable and relaxed during the procedure.

-A small (1-2cm) incision is made in the upper part of the scrotum (sac).
+A tiny hole is made in the upper part of the scrotum (sac).
 The vas deferens which lies just under the skin is divided and separated to prevent rejoining and then dropped back into the sac.
-There are 2 vas tubes and both sides are cut and tied through the same skin incision.
+There are 2 vas tubes and both sides are cut and tied through the same hole in the skin.
 Usually the sac is closed without stitches.
 Sperm will continue to be made in the testicles but production slows down and the body reabsorbs them.

 What can I expect?